openimis/openimis_docs/web_app_vb_user_manual.rst

   `Image 137 - Claims Control Page`

 The Claims Control Page is the central point for all health facility claim administration.
 By having access to this panel, it is possible to add, edit and search claims.
 Claims can be edited only in the state **Entered**.
-The panel is divided into four panels (:ref:`image136`).
+The panel is divided into four panels (:ref:`Image 136<image136>`).

   A. Search Panel